DV lottery: now that you’ve been selected

 In addition to initiating security checks and making your visa appointment, the KCC also reviews your DV supplemental registration materials and immigrant visa application and makes note of any deficiencies or potential ineligibilities.
 It then forwards this information to the consulate.

 If you are an applicant currently living in the U.S., the process varies slightly in that you may not submit your adjustment of status application until the DOS Visa Bulletin indicates that a visa is available.
 Only after the adjustment application is submitted, are security checks initiated.

 In addition to meeting the criteria for visa issuance (or adjustment of status), such as proving you have a high school degree or its equivalent, you and any applicable family member(s) must also meet the requirements of admissibility.
 This includes proving that you and your family will not become a public charge.
 If you cannot do this on your own, you may need to submit a Form I-134, Affidavit of Support, with an accounting of the sponsor’s funds or other resources.

 You will also need to overcome any other basis for inadmissibility, such as a criminal background or the three- or ten- year bar, if applicable.
 If you are in the U.S. and applying for an adjustment of status, you also have to prove that you entered the U.S. legally, have maintained lawful status since your last entry, and do not have any unauthorized employment.

 Law firms with extensive experience in the immigration field, such as Immigration Law Associates, are best able to assist you in filing for an immigrant visa or adjustment if status based on success in the visa lottery.
 Please contact our office if you have any questions or need help in filing the applications.
-Please contact our office at (847) 763-8500 or email us at email@example.com to schedule a consultation.
+Please contact our office at (847) 763-8500 or Contact Us to schedule a consultation.
 We look forward to helping you with your case.